Keeping your Children Safe Online

 There are a number of independent organisations that test antiviruses periodically and publish the tests on their websites including PC Magazine, AV-Test and AV Comparatives.
 You can see the results to find out which product ranks the best.

 Once you’ve installed any software, make sure it’s updated every time a new update is released.

 Set up different passwords for network users and administrators and activate network encryption from your router settings.
 Check your router for firmware updates periodically and install any new update it finds.

 Every now and then, check your router to see what devices are connected to it.
 If you see any unknown devices, create a stronger password and change the SSID name.

 Reporting a Concern

-- ceop.police.uk - website for the Child Exploitation and Online Protection Centre
+- ceop.police.uk/safety-centre - website for the Child Exploitation and Online Protection Centre

 - iwf.org.uk (Internet Watch Foundation) - report online criminal content

 Useful Links for Keeping Children & Young People Safe Online